superbrothers/kubernetes-docs/kubectl_create.md

 ## kubectl create

-Create a resource from a file or from stdin.
+Create a resource from a file or from stdin

 ### Synopsis